pakhotin/beautiful-jekyll/_posts/2015-12-01-first-post.md

 ---
 layout: post
 title: First post!
+subtitle: Each post has a subtitle
 image: /img/hello_world.jpeg
 ---

-This is my first post, how exciting!
+This is my first post.